Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 The go-karts are £1 per go and lots of fun.
 These are coin operated, so make sure you bring some £1 coins with you.

-There are also ride along tractors here, which was a saviour for me as I didn’t have any coins and the boys were still happy playing on these for free.
+There are also ride along tractors here, which was a saviour if you forget the coins!

-Pony rides are £2.50 per child and the minimum age is 3.
+Pony rides are £3.50 per child and the minimum age is 3.
 Pony ride tickets must be paid for when you first arrive at the entrance.
 There are timed sessions for the pony rides.
+On busy days, be prepared to queue a long time.

 Horse riding lessons